 The correct direction of pump rotation is indicated by an arrow on the pump body and on the accompanying decal.
-If the pump is operated in the wrong direction, the impeller could become loosened from the shaft and seriously damage the pump.

-Briefly apply power to the motor observing the direction of shaft rotation through the "window" in the side of the intermediate.
+To check rotation, briefly apply power to the motor observing the direction of shaft rotation through the "window" in the side of the intermediate.

 If rotation is incorrect on a three-phase motor, have a qualified electrician interchange any two of the three phase wires to change direction.
-If rotation is incorrect on a single-phase motor, consult the literature supplied with the motor for specific instructions.